Diseases and Conditions

 The surgeons removes your failing heart, then positions the donor heart in your chest and sutures (sews) it in place.
 Your new heart was cooled to preserve it before transplantation.
 As it warms up to room temperature, it might begin to beat on its own.
 If not, the surgeon may trigger your heart to start beating with an electric shock.
 Once your new heart pumps steadily without leaks, the surgical team disconnects you from the heart-lung machine and stitches your chest closed.
 You are then taken to the intensive care unit for monitoring.

 Before you leave the hospital, your doctor will prescribe several medications to help prevent infections and reduce the risk that your body will reject your new heart.
-You also receive a schedule for follow-up visits.
+You will also receive a schedule for follow-up visits.
 You can expect to have an echocardiogram, blood tests and a heart biopsy (the removal of a piece of heart tissue) about every 7 to 10 days during the first 1 to 2 months after your transplantation, then every 14 days for the next 2 to 4 months.
-If all goes well, the test and biopsies will need to be performed less frequently.
+If all goes well, the tests and biopsies will need to be performed less frequently.

-If you have any questions, concerns or unexpected symptoms after your transplant, contact the transplantation team any hour of the day or night.
+If you have any questions, concerns or unexpected symptoms after your transplant, contact the transplantation team at any hour of the day or night.

 Survival rates are slightly higher for males compared to females.
 More than 75% of heart transplant recipients are alive 3 years after their surgery.
 About 70% survive for 5 or more years.
 The leading cause of death is infection, not organ rejection.
 With proper medical treatment to suppress the immune system, most patients can avoid signs of rejection during the first year after transplantation.